semik/thunderbird-userChrome/README.md

 ### Simple Mail Redirection

-[Simple Mail Redirection](https://addons.thunderbird.net/en-US/thunderbird/addon/simple-mail-redirection/) Bunce from Pine - essential if you are using RT or a similar ticketing system but users keep sending emails directly to your personal email.
+[Simple Mail Redirection](https://addons.thunderbird.net/en-US/thunderbird/addon/simple-mail-redirection/) Bounce from Pine - essential if you are using RT or a similar ticketing system but users keep sending emails directly to your personal email.

 ### DKIM Verifier